Monsoon Workshop 2025

 Click here to submit an ABSTRACT!

 Please register early to give us a head count, but registration will remain open until the workshop.
-The deadline for abstract submission for talks, posters, and splinter sessions is June 21, 2025
+The deadline for abstract submission for talks, posters, and splinter sessions is June 27, 2025

-Attendance at ADASSx is FREE with Registration
+Attendance at ADASSx is FREE with Registration, but CSS tour and banquet require separate tickets

-The ADASS Program Organizing Committee (POC) is partnering with the Catalina Sky Survey (CSS), NOIRLab, Lunar and Planetary Labs (LPL), Steward Observatory, and Rubin Observatory to organize a “mini-ADASS” conference to be held in Tucson, AZ.
+The ADASS Program Organizing Committee (POC) is partnering with the Catalina Sky Survey (CSS), NOIRLab, the Lunar and Planetary Laboratory (LPL), Steward Observatory, and Rubin Observatory to organize a “mini-ADASS” conference to be held in Tucson, AZ.
 The meeting will follow the annual Rubin Community Workshop (RCW) being held July 28-Aug 1, 2025, and will feature special-topic workshops, tours, and splinter sessions in addition to the plenary meeting.

-As the only ADASS event scheduled to be in the US for the next several years, we hope to provide a forum for participants who cannot easily attend the main ADASS meeting in the Fall.
+As the only ADASS event scheduled to be in the US for the next several years, we will provide a forum for participants who cannot easily attend the main ADASS meeting in the Fall.
 The ADASSx 2025 program will include plenary talks, posters, software demonstrations, and opportunities for attendees to organize topical interest sessions.
 These activities aim to stimulate further development of software and systems to meet the data science challenges of astronomy.
+Remote attendance will be supported.
+Themes include:

 • Time-domain Astronomy